robcarver17/pysystemtrade/docs/userguide.md

 I plan to introduce automatically calculated forecast scalars in a future project (on a rolling out of sample basis).

-Possible changes here could include putting in reponse functions (as described in [this AHL paper](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2695101) ).
+Possible changes here could include putting in response functions (as described in [this AHL paper](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2695101) ).

 <a name="stage_combine">
 ### Stage: Forecast combine